essex clock repair service

 Hermle

-Hermle (pronounced "Herm-lee") was founded by Franz Hermle in Württemberg in Germany in 1922.
-Their clock movements are distinctive and easily identifiable by the rows and columns of light counterpunch marks on the brass plates.
-Most have the name Hermle on them but occasionally you'll see the initials FHS (for Franz Hermle and Son) instead.
-I've even seen other styles, too, but they all have the counterpunch marks.
+Many of their clock movements have rows and columns of light counterpunch marks on the brass plates.
+Most have the name Hermle on them but on earlier examples you'll see the initials FHS (for Franz Hermle and Son) and others may bear the retailer's engraved names (URGOS, Howard Miller etc) instead.

 In case you're wondering, a three train version is more expensive than a two train even for a fully assembled clean because the underslung chime assembly has to be removed to get the Going barrel out and that means you're faced with the setting up of the chime sequence after you put it back again.